Comfort food comes in many forms, but this classic Beef Tips with Rice and Gravy recipe takes the cake!

 Beef Tips with Rice and Gravy

-- Dutch oven or slow cooker
+- Dutch oven - or -

-- 1 ½-2 lbs sirloin , cubed (see notes)
+- 2 lbs sirloin or chuck roast , cubed (see notes)

 - 2 tablespoons oil

-- 1¼ cup sweet yellow onion
+- 1¼ cup chopped sweet yellow onion

 - 2 cups beef broth

 - 1 tablespoon Worcestershire sauce

 - 2 bay leaves

 - salt and pepper , to taste